 During the course of a tax sale lawsuit, various costs will be incurred.
 These include, but are not limited to, costs for title searches, advertising and service of process.
 In addition, interest, penalties, attorney fees and court costs are also added to the amount of delinquent taxes.
 These additional costs and fees cannot be waived.
 All of these costs will be added to the taxes owed and the entire amount is a lien against the property.
 This will be the minimum which must be paid for any property.

 On the day of the sale, the Clerk and Master of Chancery Court will conduct an auction on behalf of the Knox County, selling each property individually.
 The Clerk and Master will open the bidding process with the total due on the property for delinquent taxes through the 2009 tax year, plus interest, penalty, fees, and other costs associated with the sale.
 This bid will ALSO include any delinquent taxes and costs due to the City of Knoxville.
-It will not include the 2010 and 2011 taxes, plus all interest, penalty, fees and costs for these years due, to Knox County and the City of Knoxville.
-It will also not include the 2012 taxes owed to Knox County and the City of Knoxville which are a lien against the property, but not yet due and payable.
+It will not include the 2010, 2011 and 2012 taxes, plus all interest, penalty, fees and costs for these years due, to Knox County and the City of Knoxville.
+It will also not include the 2013 taxes owed to Knox County and the City of Knoxville which are a lien against the property, but not yet due and payable.
 Thus, the sale of each property is made subject to all these additional taxes interest, penalty, fees and costs.
-Since interest, penalty fees and other costs will continue to accrue on the2010 and 2011 taxes, the purchaser should pay these other taxes as soon as possible and keep the receipts so that the expense can be reimbursed to the purchaser if the property is redeemed (see information on redemption below).
+Since interest, penalty fees and other costs will continue to accrue on the 2010, 2011 and 2012 taxes, the purchaser should pay these other taxes as soon as possible and keep the receipts so that the expense can be reimbursed to the purchaser if the property is redeemed (see information on redemption below).

 Likewise, the bid made by the County will not include the cost of repairs, alterations or improvements, of vacating and closing, or removal or demolition as made by the City of Knoxville where a parcel of property is unfit for occupation or use, and thus the sale of these properties may also be subject to any and all such costs to the extent applicable.